anand40090/EKS-ECS-PostgreSQL-TF/README.md

 In this project EKS,PostgreSQL are created on AWS cloud using TF.

 ### Prerequsites
-1. Basic understanding of terraform scripting and ho to configure and use terraform [Click to install & use terraform](https://phoenixnap.com/kb/how-to-install-terraform)
+1. Basic understanding of terraform scripting and how to configure and use terraform [Click to install & use terraform](https://phoenixnap.com/kb/how-to-install-terraform)
 2. Linx / Windows system with Git, terraform installed

 ### Basic Concept completed as on 20-07-2023